ditto125/Stepmania-Stream-Tools-MrTwinkles/README.md

   * Twitch tier -- Useful for limiting requests to certain user levels (subscriber, moderator, etc.)
 # Usage
 ## Operation Mode
-SMrequests can operate in two modes:
+SMRequests can operate in two modes:
   1. Normal Mode -- Real-time access to the SM5 machine/cabinet for automated request completions and continuous Stats.XML scraping.
       * This is the default operation mode.
 No additional configuration required.
   2. Offline Mode -- No real-time access to the SM5 machine/cabinet.
 Requests need to be manually completed and Stats.XML scraping isn't possible or cannot be continuous.